anytizer/anytizer/README.md

 Please check out some of the Software, IDE and Authoring tools I use frequently.
 And a special thank for those vendors who provided me free access or software license to their products, so that I was able to bring my free snippets and tools.
+This is my bookmark to several deeplinks to nice applications.

 ## Databases, Modeling Tools and Browsers